-- (i) Structure(s) shall not exceed a total of 10,000 square feet in size. - (ii) All processing activities, including storage, must be conducted within a fully enclosed structure.
-The processing of animals outside of a fully enclosed structure is prohibited. - (iii) All animal waste and byproduct shall be disposed of in a manner so that no odors are noticeable beyond the boundary of the property.
+- i.
+Structure(s) shall not exceed a total of 10,000 square feet in size. - ii.
+All processing activities, including storage, must be conducted within a fully enclosed structure.
+The processing of animals outside of a fully enclosed structure is prohibited. - iii.
+All animal waste and byproduct shall be disposed of in a manner so that no odors are noticeable beyond the boundary of the property.
 A waste management plan must accompany the application detailing the methods for waste and animal byproduct treatment and/or removal from the site.
-The plan must be continuously followed throughout the use on the property - (iv) All structures and components of the business operation shall be setback a minimum of 100 feet from all property lines. - (v) A continuous 20- foot wide, at a minimum, evergreen vegetative buffer designed to grow at least six feet in height shall be maintained continuously along all property lines.
-A six-foot high opaque fence with a tenfoot buffer can also be used to meet this requirement. - (vi) Driveway connections must be permitted by NCDOT.
-A copy of the approved permit shall accompany the application. - (vii) The operation of this type of industry shall at all times be in compliance with state and federal rules and regulations, pertaining to the processing of animals and shall comply with all local ordinances and state and federal laws now in force, or which may hereafter be in force, including but not limited to the Jackson County Noise Ordinance.
+The plan must be continuously followed throughout the use on the property - iv.
+All structures and components of the business operation shall be setback a minimum of 100 feet from all property lines. - v.
+A continuous 20- foot wide, at a minimum, evergreen vegetative buffer designed to grow at least six feet in height shall be maintained continuously along all property lines.
+A six-foot high opaque fence with a ten-foot buffer can also be used to meet this requirement. - vi.
+Small Scale Animal Processing facilities shall be setback a minimum of 30 feet from the top of bank of any water body (river, stream, creek, lake, etc.). - vii.
+Driveway connections must be permitted by NCDOT.
+A copy of the approved permit shall accompany the application. - viii.
+The operation of this type of industry shall at all times be in compliance with state and federal rules and regulations, pertaining to the processing of animals and shall comply with all local ordinances and state and federal laws now in force, or which may hereafter be in force, including but not limited to the Jackson County Noise Ordinance.